-Prior to this offering and the concurrent private placement to Merck, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 80.7% of our voting stock and, upon completion of this offering and the concurrent private placement to Merck, that same group will hold approximately % of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares, no exercise of outstanding options and no purchases of shares in this offering by any of this group), in each case assuming the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock in connection with this offering.
-In particular, after this offering and the concurrent private placement, Merck is expected to own approximately 19.9% of our voting stock.
+Prior to this offering and the concurrent private placement to Merck, our executive officers, directors, holders of 5% or more of our capital stock and their respective affiliates beneficially owned approximately 77.3% of our voting stock and, upon completion of this offering and the concurrent private placement to Merck, and reflecting the purchase in this offering of 1,875,000 shares of our common stock by entities affiliated with The Column Group.
+That same group will hold approximately 80.2% of our outstanding voting stock (assuming no exercise of the underwriters' option to purchase additional shares, no exercise of outstanding options and no purchases of shares in this offering by any of this group), in each case assuming the conversion of all outstanding shares of our convertible preferred stock into shares of our common stock in connection with this offering.
+In particular, after this offering and the concurrent private placement, Merck will own approximately 19.9% of our voting stock and entities affiliated with The Column Group will own approximately 23.7% of our voting stock.
 After this offering and the concurrent private placement to Merck, this group of stockholders will have the ability to control us through this ownership position even if they do not purchase any additional shares in this offering.
 However, Merck has granted a proxy to the chairman of our board of directors to vote Merck's shares in favor of any action recommended and approved by our board of directors, subject to certain exceptions.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders may be able to control elections of directors, amendments of our organizational documents or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.
 The interests of this group of stockholders may not always coincide with your interests or the interests of other stockholders and they may act in a manner that advances their best interests and not necessarily those of other stockholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.